 Stains and smells.

 Go CSI on your carpets.
 Eliminate old accidents—purchase an ultraviolet light, also known as a black light (available at Walmart for just under $20, as well as at most hardware stores).
 Turn your regular lights off, and shine the black light over your carpeted areas.
 Stains will quite literally jump out at you (yikes).
 Mark the spots in need of cleaning by placing a shoe or other object on top or demarcating with a piece of string, so you can locate the spots once you turn the lights back on.
-Treat with the eco- and pet-friendly stain remover of your choice—we the like nontoxic, biodegradable, and cruelty-free No Mo “O” instant stain and odour remover (no-mo-o.com), which is especially great for tackling “accidents”—and reclaim the floor as a non-scary place to practice yoga.
-For all non-carpeted surfaces, Little Germs Organics (sleepypod.com) are effective, 100 percent organic, naturally antiseptic and antibacterial deodorizing cleansers that are safe to use around pets and children.
-Natural essential oils like lavender, mint, and grapefruit mean they smell great, too.
+Treat with the eco- and pet-friendly stain remover of your choice and reclaim the floor as a non-scary place to practice yoga.

 Time to get DIY on this problem.
 If it’s an upholstered couch that’s been subjected to your cat’s claws, re-upholstering might be the only way to save it.
-Luckily, there are plenty of affordable and stylish ways to recover a damaged piece of furniture (check out designsponge. com for some examples and how-to).
+Luckily, there are plenty of affordable and stylish ways to recover a damaged piece of furniture (check out designsponge.com for some examples and how-to).
 If your couch is leather and the scratches are a lighter shade than the surrounding leather, use a leather re-colouring balm to quickly and effectively disguise the scratch marks.
 If it’s the wooden legs or a doorframe that’s suffered your cat’s attentions, use a walnut—the nut meat not the shell—to make minor scratches dissapear (seriously, it really works) or a wood-stain pen to colour them in.
-If you’re your cat has really had a go at it, though, sanding and re-staining is the way to go.
+If your cat has really had a go at it, though, sanding and re-staining is the way to go.
 After you’ve repaired the damage, you’ll want to make sure it doesn’t happen again.
-You can try detering your cat by putting double-sided packing tape or Sticky Paws (stickypaws.com) on the area that your cat is focused on, or simple roll with it and add 3M’s Petcare Scratch Protection Film so when your cat does attack that same spot, she won’t do any damage.
+You can try detering your cat by putting double-sided packing tape on the area that your cat is focused on, or simple roll with it and add a Scratch Protection Film so when your cat does attack that same spot, she won’t do any damage.
 Next, it’s time to teach that cat about scratching only appropriate things.
-Place a sisal scratching post right near the problem area, and reinforce good behaviour with lots of verbal praise and petting; there are now lots of cool-looking scratching posts out there—check out page 36 for some nifty examples you won’t mind having in your living room.
+Place a sisal scratching post right near the problem area, and reinforce good behaviour with lots of verbal praise and petting; there are now lots of cool-looking scratching posts out there.

 It’s all about prevention and maintenance.
-Keep your cat from tracking litter on to the floor by investing in a litter box that helps limit tracking, such as the Modkat top entry litter box or the Booda Clean Step Litter Box.
-An anti-tracking mat placed at the entry to any box will also help reduce the spread of litter (try the Scoopfree Anti-tracking Carpet).
+Keep your cat from tracking litter on to the floor by investing in a litter box that helps limit tracking or scratching in the litter: We like the NVR Miss Litterbox, which has high walls to keep the litter in the box for cats who like to scratch a lot.
+An anti-tracking mat placed at the entry to any box will also help reduce the spread of litter.
 The other important part of limiting the mess caused by cats is a consistent cleaning effort.
 Buy a small brush and dustpan and keep it next to the litter area.
 Each time you empty the box, do a quick sweep to keep things neat and tidy.
 These small and consistent efforts will keep your space clean and your cat happy!